GoogleChrome/developer.chrome.com/site/en/blog/prerender-pages/index.md

 In addition to measuring the impact of pages that are visited after a prerender, it is also important to measure pages that are prerendered and _not_ subsequently visited.
 This could imply you are prerendering too much, and using up valuable resources of the user for little benefit.

-This can be measured by firing an analytics event when speculation rules are inserted—after checking the browser supports prerendering using `HTMLScriptElement.supports('speculationrules'))`—to indicate that prerender was requested.
-(Note that just because a prerender was requested, does not indicate that a prerender was started or completed as, as noted previously a prerender is a hint to the browser and it may choose not to prerender pages on user settings, current memory usage, or other heuristics.)
+This can be measured by firing an analytics event when speculation rules are inserted—after checking the browser supports prerendering using `HTMLScriptElement.supports('speculationrules')`—to indicate that prerender was requested.
+(Note that just because a prerender was requested, does not indicate that a prerender was started or completed as, as noted previously, a prerender is a hint to the browser and it may choose not to prerender pages on user settings, current memory usage, or other heuristics.)

 You can then compare the number of these events, to the actual prerender page views.
 Or alternatively fire another event on activation if that makes it easier to compare.